A world-class ski resort with a charming, old-time atmosphere

 The natural spring water is also refreshing and delicious, and you can fill up water bottles from Hachiman Shrine or near the Nagasaka gondola station.

-You can combine your stay in Nozawa with a visit to the famous snow monkeys of Jigokudani Park, with a direct bus departing twice daily during the winter season, from December to April.
+You can combine your stay in Nozawa with a visit to the famous snow monkeys of Jigokudani Snow Monkey Park , with a direct bus departing twice daily during the winter season, from December to April.
 The trip takes about one hour.

-Nozawa Fire Festival ranks as one of the wildest traditional Shinto festivals you can witness in Japan and is a spectacle not to miss.
+Nozawa Fire Festival is one of the wildest traditional Shinto festivals in Japan and is a spectacle not to miss.

 While winter is the peak season for tourism in Nozawa Onsen, the town offers a cool retreat from the oppressive heat of the lowlands during the summer months.
 You can rent mountain bikes, hike and kayak in the area, and local businesses offer yoga classes, Japanese cooking classes, art retreats and much more.